fanhubgt/Securityboard/README.md

 Cdd(6) can run after main menu runs again.

-3. assertcounter.pl is based consult approach using fact loader of predicate sentences.
+3. assertcounter.pl is based on consult approach using a fact loader of predicate sentences.
 Consult is a builtin rule of Prolog.
  Using consult(assertcounter.pl), it will load the facts in the file into its database.
 After, writing on the prompt of the Prolog Interpreter will invoke a Yes or no response in checking for assert of fact in the database.
 If yes then a fact is checked as member of the database.